Max holds a B.S. in mass communications from SIU, an M.A. in communications from U of I, and is pursuing an MBA from Webster University.

-Anker's line of PowerCore portable chargers can charge any USB device, and leverage high-capacity battery cells that make it possible for some of their devices to hold enough energy to power up your iPhone 6s up to seven times over before you'll need to recharge it.
+Anker's line of PowerCore portable chargers can charge any USB device, and leverage high-capacity battery cells that make it possible for some of their devices to hold enough energy to power up your iPhone multiple times over before you'll need to recharge it.
 Having one of these devices handy can help ensure you won't have to worry about your portable electronics running out of steam while in an important meeting or out with friends.
 Common problems with the PowerCore line of chargers are typically associated with powering up the charger, charging connected devices, not understanding the meaning of the LED lights on the device, and issue with dirt and other debris getting into the USB ports.

 PowerCore Won't Charge

-- If possible, use either the Micro USB cable that came with the Anker PowerCore charger to power it back up, or a certified third-party cable.
+- If possible, use either the Micro USB cable that came with the Anker PowerCore charger to power it back up or a certified third-party cable.
 If you're using a non-certified, third-party cable, the Micro USB connector may fit, but it may not power up your portable charger.
-Additionally, third-party cables can also potentially do a great deal of harm to your device, as they don't go through the required testing that certified cables go through.
+Additionally, third-party cables can also potentially do a great deal of harm to your device as they don't go through the required testing that certified cables go through.

 - Ensure the outlet you're connected to is working.
 If possible, try connecting another device to that outlet to see if it works.